Contemplative Practices for Collective Healing and Liberation

 By coming together to create a supportive, collaborative, and engaging academic community, we can experience how contemplative practices transform education.

-The Summer Session is ideal for higher education professionals (faculty, staff, administrators, graduate students, and researchers) who are seeking to:
+The 17th Summer Session on Contemplative Practices in Education is primarily designed for those in higher education (faculty, staff, administrators, graduate students, and researchers), but attendance is open to all who are seeking to:

-- develop contemplative methods to inform their work in higher education within and beyond classroom settings;
+- develop contemplative methods to inform their work within and beyond “classroom” settings;

 - examine their own unique identities and experiences to help create inclusive, responsive, inquiry-based learning environments;